jimporter/mike/README.md

 releasing a new version and updating a `latest` alias), you can pass `-u`/`--update-aliases` to allow this.

+In addition, you can specify where to deploy your docs via `-b`/`--branch`, `-r`/`--remote`, and `--prefix`, specifying the branch, remote, and directory prefix within the branch, respectively.
 Finally, to push your docs to a remote branch, simply add `-p`/`--push` to your command.

 ### Viewing Your Docs